-Each steward shall notify and obtain authorization from his supervisor or another member of management in the immediate area before leaving his work assignment for the purpose of conducting union business.
+Each steward and committee member, as identified in Section 2 of this Article, shall notify and obtain authorization from his their\ supervisor or another member of management in the immediate area before leaving his their\ work assignment for the purpose of conducting union business.
 Such authorization shall be granted except where it creates an imminent danger situation should the union representative not remain on the job.